Archail

 Archail (/fr/; Archalh) is a commune in the Alpes-de-Haute-Provence department in the Provence-Alpes-Côte d'Azur region of south-eastern France.

-With 14 inhabitants (as of 2019), it is the third least populated commune in the department, after Majastres and Saint-Martin-lès-Seyne.

-The inhabitants of the commune are known as Archailois or Archailoises.
+With 14 inhabitants (as of 2023), it is the third least populated commune in the department, after Majastres and Saint-Martin-lès-Seyne.
+The inhabitants of the commune are known as Archailois or Archailoises in French.

 Geography

 Archail is located some 8 km north-east of Digne and some 5 km south of Le Brusquet.
 By road from Digne it is 14 km by a winding mountain road.
 The village is located in a wooded basin at an altitude of 920m.
 Access to the commune is by the D22 road which runs east from Marcoux to Draix and which passes through the northern tip of the commune.
 A local road runs off the D22 in the northern tip of the commune and continues south through the commune to the village.
 The commune is mountainous and heavily forested but there is a small area of farmland south-west of the village.